 “Same old, same old.”

-You’ve had a good day trading?
-A good week?
-A good quarter?
-Maybe even a good year trading….doesn’t matter, one bad decision and you can give it all back.
+Perhaps you’ve had a good day trading?
+Maybe even a good week, quarter, or year?
+It doesn’t matter, one bad decision and you can give it all back.

 Rule #3: Sometimes your worst decision will be your last decision.

-If you make a decision that is bad enough in trading such as ignoring your stops, adding to a losing trade, or over-leveraging your account, not unlike my uncle, it won’t matter what your real intent is, the outcome will be a “suicide trade.”
+If your decision is bad enough, such as ignoring your stops, adding to a losing trade, or over-leveraging your account, not unlike my uncle, it won’t matter what your real intent is, it might be your suicide trade.

-Trading in the abstract can be about many things; control, ego, risk, stimulation, “mommy issues”, etc., but at the end of the day, your success at it is measured by dollars.
-If you have more of them when you finish than you had when you started, you are a success.
-The rub is that as long as you are still trading, you are never finished, and all three rules remain in play.
+In the abstract, trading is about many things; control, ego, risk, stimulation, mommy issues, etc., but at the end of the day, you measure your success by dollars.
+If you have more of them when you finish than you did you started, you are a success.